Up to 35% Off Raised Beds

 Arikury palm, also known as the parrot palm or parrot beak palm, is the perfect addition to a small tropical garden.
 While the parrot palm is a cousin to the queen palm, this distinctive tree stands out with its shorter, narrow trunk and an eruption of large 6-foot fronds.

-These miniature palms stay relatively compact, and with the upright growing fronds, they typically won’t take up more than a few feet of space in your garden.
-In addition, Arikury palms are cold-hardy to 28 degrees Fahrenheit for short periods, although they generally prefer it to be significantly warmer!
+These small palm trees stay relatively compact, and with the upright growing fronds, they typically won’t take up more than a few feet of space in your garden.
+In addition, Arikury palms are cold-hardy to 28°F (-2°C) for short periods, although they generally prefer it to be significantly warmer.

 Bottle Palm